ai-forever/Kandinsky-4/README.md

 </div>

 <div align="center">
-  This repository is the official implementation of Kandinsky-4 flash and Kandinsky-4 Audio.
+  This repository is the official implementation of Kandinsky 4.0 T2V Flash and Kandinsky 4.0 V2A.
 </div>

 <br><br><br><br>